Nocturnes (short story collection)

 Nocturnes: Five Stories of Music and Nightfall is a 2009 collection of short fiction by Kazuo Ishiguro.
-After six novels, it is Ishiguro's first collection of short stories, though described by the publisher as a "story cycle".
+After six novels, it is Ishiguro's first collection of short stories, though it is described by the publisher as a "story cycle".
 As the subtitle suggests, each of the five stories focuses on music and musicians, and the close of day.
 The hardback was published by Faber and Faber in the United Kingdom on 7 May 2009 and in the United States by Knopf in September 2009.

 Stories

 As the subtitle suggests, each story focuses on music and musicians, and the close of day.
 All of the stories have unfulfilled potential as a linking theme, tinged with elements of regret.
 The second and fourth stories have comic undertones.
 The first and final stories feature cafe musicians, and the first and fourth stories feature the same character.
 All five stories have unreliable male narrators and are written in the first person.